riceissa/breathing/doc.md

 i've been kind of going through a loop of {feeling tired &rarr; slouch &rarr; feeling like i can't breathe as well &rarr; sit up straight}. and then also sitting in different ways (cross-legged, seiza, normal, against back rest, not against back rest, which gives you like 6 combinations, and if you add slouch/straight then that's 12 configurations on the chair). and i think this is probably good, to just be changing posture and sitting style all the time, like every few minutes.

+# Breathing and sleep

+One of the problems with going to sleep is that when you're lying in a dark room with literally no stimuli, it's very hard _not_ to think about your breath and overly focus on it.
+And focusing on it too much leads to trying to control your breathing which often means worse breathing.
+This is a pattern I keep falling into, but I'm not sure how to get _out_ of it.
+I mostly just try to get in bed only when I'm sleepy and also to think about random things while I'm trying to fall asleep so that I don't think about my breath.

 # Muscle tension

 (Will have to write a lot more here as I figure things out.
 So far I haven't figured out very much...)